Indium: Production and availability

 Indium is produced exclusively as a by-product during the processing of the ores of other metals.
 Its main source material are sulfidic zinc ores, where it is mostly hosted by sphalerite.
-Minor amounts are probably also extracted from sulfidic copper ores.
+Minor amounts are also extracted from sulfidic copper ores.
 During the roast-leach-electrowinning process of zinc smelting, indium accumulates in the iron-rich residues.
 From these, it can be extracted in different ways.
 It may also be recovered directly from the process solutions.
 Further purification is done by electrolysis.
 The exact process varies with the mode of operation of the smelter.

 Its by-product status means that indium production is constrained by the amount of sulfidic zinc (and copper) ores extracted each year.
 Therefore, its availability needs to be discussed in terms of supply potential.
 The supply potential of a by-product is defined as that amount which is economically extractable from its host materials per year under current market conditions (i.e. technology and price).
 Reserves and resources are not relevant for by-products, since they cannot be extracted independently from the main-products.
 Recent estimates put the supply potential of indium at a minimum of 1,300 t/yr from sulfidic zinc ores and 20 t/yr from sulfidic copper ores.
 These figures are significantly greater than current production (655 t in 2016).
 Thus, major future increases in the by-product production of indium will be possible without significant increases in production costs or price.
 The average indium price in 2016 was US$240/kg, down from US$705/kg in 2014.

 China is a leading producer of indium (290 tonnes in 2016), followed by South Korea (195 t), Japan (70 t) and Canada (65 t).
 The Teck Resources refinery in Trail, British Columbia, is a large single-source indium producer, with an output of 32.5 tonnes in 2005, 41.8 tonnes in 2004 and 36.1 tonnes in 2003.

 The primary consumption of indium worldwide is LCD production.
 Demand rose rapidly from the late 1990s to 2010 with the popularity of LCD computer monitors and television sets, which now account for 50% of indium consumption.
 Increased manufacturing efficiency and recycling (especially in Japan) maintain a balance between demand and supply.
 According to the UNEP, indium's end-of-life recycling rate is less than 1%.